SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/recurrence/index.md

 | Day &lt;number&gt; of &lt;month&gt; | The follow-up takes place on the same date each time. | Day 13 of April. |
 | &lt;ordinal number&gt; &lt;weekday&gt; of &lt;month&gt; | The follow-up takes place on the same weekday each time. | The fourth Thursday of August. |

-### Custom

-If none of the patterns work for you, you can manually enter the dates you require.

 ## Related content

 * [Create a recurring follow-up][4]